adenalhardan/punchcard-frontend/README.md

 ## To do
-* Add splash screen
+* Add loading screen
+* Think about create event modal
-* Add alert when bluetooth is turned off
+* Add alert when bluetooth is disabled maybe
-* Think about font sizes
+* Finally, in Join Events implement loadEvents correctly